Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Findings: Equality-Oriented Teaching Practices in K–12 GenAI Education (RQ1)

 Some teachers emphasized that GenAI should never substitute for human-to-human care and connection, warning that the social and emotional dimensions of learning could not be outsourced to machines.
 They recognized a new potential inequality: while some students would continue to benefit from authentic human support networks, others might come to rely too heavily on AI emotional interactions, leaving them socially isolated and emotionally underserved.

 U10 shared a particularly striking example.
 She explained that when she tried to manage students’ behavior, such as discouraging excessive phone use or frequent late-night outings, some students turned to ChatGPT for advice on how to negotiate with her.
-What surprised her even more was that students weren’t just using ChatGPT for tactical advice in dealing with teachers; they were also frequently seeking interpersonal relationship guidance and even emotional support.
-As a high school teacher, U10 described herself as \textit{“an at-school mom,”} someone whose responsibilities extended far beyond delivering lessons.
+Through conversations with students, what surprised her even more was that students were not just using ChatGPT for tactical advice in dealing with teachers; they were also frequently seeking interpersonal relationship guidance and even emotional support.
+As a high school teacher, U10 described herself as \textit{“an at-school mom, at-school nurses, therapists}” someone whose responsibilities extended far beyond delivering lessons.
 For her, teaching also meant learning to interact respectfully with others and developing the emotional resilience needed to navigate adolescence.
 Seeing students outsource this interpersonal and affective learning to ChatGPT made her question how the role of teachers, as moral guides, caretakers, and everyday counselors, might be shifting in the presence of GenAI tools.
 She began to intentionally teach students to recognize the broader social dimensions of GenAI use.

 S10 in South Africa was especially vocal about this risk, grounding his reflections in the philosophy of Ubuntu, a Southern African concept that values relationality and mutual care.
 He reminded his students: \textit{“We actually go by the slogan that a person is a person by another person… some reassurance that you can only get from a human being, not an AI.”} Beyond simply warning them, S10 incorporated these values into his classroom practice.
 He created regular opportunities when teaching GenAI, ensuring that students experienced the irreplaceable qualities of human connection.
 By embedding Ubuntu into his pedagogy, he sought to counterbalance the temptation of AI as a quick emotional substitute and to prevent students from seeing GenAI tools as a replacement for the relationships that sustain education and personal growth.